nick-ng/poe-map-team/LAB_GEMS.md

 - 5.0 Ice Nova (2, Ice Nova of Frostbolts, Ice Nova of Deep Freeze)
 - 4.0 Molten Strike (1, Molten Strike of the Zenith)
 - 4.0 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
-- 4.0 Barrage (1, Barrage of Volley Fire)
 - 4.0 Bladefall (2, Bladefall of Volleys, Bladefall of Impaling)
 - 4.0 Double Strike (2, Double Strike of Momentum, Double Strike of Impaling)
 - 4.0 Frenzy (1, Frenzy of Onslaught)